 By David Middlebrook

-Broken Wing (2004) is a bronze work that represents objects, often taken for granted, that are depended upon as part of our daily routine - like a wing ...
+Broken Wing (2004) is a bronze work that represents objects, often taken for granted, that are depended upon as part of our daily routine ...

 By Cameron Hockenson

 Cameron Hockenson's environmental artwork is concerned with the vernacular landscape and issues of biocultural diversity.
-His sculptures and site-specific installations address place as an outgrowth of ...
+His sculptures and site-specific installations address place as ...

 By Amy Trachtenberg

 The Creekside Studio is an outdoor environment designed for communal gathering, art making and engaging with nature.
-This new space at Montalvo was produced by landscape architect ...
+This new space at Montalvo was produced ...

 By Fieldworks Collaborative (Trena Noval and Ann Wettrich)

-Fieldworks Collaborative (Trena Noval and Ann Wettrich) invites casual walkers, hikers and nature enthusiasts who frequent Montalvo’s woodlands to assemble, curate and share objects of wonder ...
+Fieldworks Collaborative (Trena Noval and Ann Wettrich) invites casual walkers, hikers and nature enthusiasts who frequent Montalvo’s woodlands to assemble, curate and share ...